1755 - French reinforcement of Canada

 - Béarn Infanterie (1 bn)

-Upon their arrival at Brest, the French battalions were reviewed by M. de Crémille.
-Each battalion was then completed to have 13 companies of 40 men each, including a company of grenadiers.
+M. de Crémille reviewed the French battalions upon their arrival at Brest.
+Each battalion was then completed to count a total of 13 companies of 40 men each, including a company of grenadiers.
 The troops also received new equipment and uniforms.
 However, the muskets were of the old 1746 model and mostly in bad condition.
 Furthermore, the new uniforms would not be delivered to them before their arrival in Canada.
 The uniforms of the officers were not yet made and would be tailored later in Canada.

 Between April 4 and 14, the French troops progressively embarked aboard the fleet.